AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 Basic Requirements
 - [ ] App is beginner-friendly and demonstrates  basic dash features with ~150 lines of code or less.
 Typically includes a figure and/or a table and at least one callback.
+- [ ] Code is easy to read, maintain and extend.
 - [ ] App is different from others in the Example Index.
 - [ ] Runs error free as a stand-alone app in a virtual environment made from the current `requirements.txt`.
 Adding anything to the `requriements.txt` needs prior approval.
 - [ ] Must include  `__name__`  in app instantiation and may include a Bootstrap external stylesheet.
 Anything else needs prior approval.